 Just as some actuaries believe that SAP is too conservative, more than one suggested that the RBC rules in the US may be out of date.

 “RBC is kind of ‘antiquated,’” the Ernst & Young actuary said.
-“Bermuda capital requirements allows for better recognition of cash-flow matching and long-term value accrual with alternative assets.
+“Bermuda capital requirements allow for better recognition of cash-flow matching and long-term value accrual with alternative assets.
 Using a different jurisdiction does not necessarily mean that policyholders are less protected or the insurer is less-well capitalized.”

 Bermuda reinsurance offers another potential advantage to affiliated US annuity issuers: It helps them get faster recovery of their acquisition costs, which include the commissions they pay to agents and brokers to sell annuities.
 FIA commissions average about 6.5%, according to Wink, Inc., data.